Couple, adult son found dead in Winfield died of sharp force injuries

 WINFIELD, Ill.
-(WLS) --An elderly Winfield couple and their adult son who were found dead Monday died of sharp force injuries, investigators said Wednesday.
+(WLS) --An elderly Winfield couple and their adult son who were found dead Monday died of sharp force injuries in a murder-suicide, investigators said Wednesday.

 Police said Nancy Clinkenbeard, 77, Clyde Clinkenbeard, 76, and Karl Clinkenbeard, 50, were found dead in their home on Tuesday after a neighbor noticed there hadn't been any activity in the home that day.

-Katie Earles said she had returned home at 5:30 a.m. from an early morning walk when she saw one of their dogs outside.
+Katie Earls said she had returned home at 5:30 a.m. from an early morning walk when she saw one of their dogs outside.

 "I started banging on the door, ringing the doorbell.
 All the lights were on in the house.
 I didn't see anything.
-I was banging," Earles said.
+I was banging," Earls said.

-Earles said her husband peeked in the Clinkenbeard's kitchen window and made a gruesome discovery.
+Earls said her husband peeked in the Clinkenbeard's kitchen window and made a gruesome discovery.

 "He saw Tom who lives in the house and his son Karl on the floor and he said they're dead.
 They're dead.
 Call 911," she said.